TappingWater/ZeroShotClassificationSurvey/README.md

 # Zero-Shot Classification Survey Experiment

-This project benchmarks Zero-Shot Classification (using NLI) against traditional Supervised Learning (using SVM) on the AG News dataset.
+This project benchmarks Zero-Shot Classification.

+The code for:

+- the zero shot learning joint embedding method is at image/train_zsl_image.py.

+- the GAN based zero shot learning method is at image/train_gan_zsl.py.

+Other code for zero shot classification on the text datasets is in the text folder.

 ## Dependencies